-A manger usually has a team of people to help him get things done.
+A manager usually has a team of people to help him get things done.
 A good manager delegates the work to his team equating the expertise of the team member to the type of work assigned.

 He further monitors the progress of the work from time to time to ensure timely completion of the work.

-In addition to all the above mentioned activities, a good manager also empowers his team members.
+In addition to all the above-mentioned activities, a good manager also empowers his team members.
 How does empowerment in management work here?